Dr Rowan Gard

 - 6SSG0610 Independent Geographical Study

-- 6SSG3088/7SSGN224 Sustainability in Practice
+- 6SSG3088 Sustainability in Practice

-- 7SSGN002/7SSG5002 Practicing Social Research (PSR)
+- 7SSGN002/7SSG5002 Practicing Social Research

 Rowan would be happy to supervise PhD students in any of the following areas:

-- artistic and spiritual understandings of climate change
+- Artistic and spiritual understandings of climate change

-- activism and the environmental movement
+- Climate change activism, and the environmental movement more broadly

 Further details